-The Island of Penang in Malaysia has long been one of Asia’s top travel destinations for many tourists.
+The Island of Penang in Malaysia has long been one of Asia’s favourite travel destinations for many tourists.
 Why wouldn’t it be?
-With the tropical climate, lovely beaches, great food and reasonably priced hotels, I would have to agree it is an ideal holiday location for couples and families.
-In fact, it has long been one of my family’s favourite locations.
-Here is your guide of 20 things to do on the Island of Penang.
+With the tropical climate, lovely beaches, great food and reasonably priced hotels, it is an ideal holiday location for couples and families.

-Penang State is actually split in two; half is the Island of Penang and half lies on Peninsula Malaysia.
-The two halves are connected by 2 bridges over the Straits of Malacca.
-Check out Kuala Lumpur, the capital of Malaysia.
-Also take a look at Kota Kinabalu in Sabah, Malaysia, another great holiday spot.
+Penang State is actually split in two halves.
+One half is the Island of Penang and the other half lies on Peninsula Malaysia.
+The two halves are connected by 2 bridges over the Straits of Malacca, the Penang Bridge and the Sultan Abdul Halim Muadzam Shah Bridge.
+The second bridge is 24 km long making it the longest in South East Asia.

 When I visit the Island of Penang I usually stay at the lovely Batu Ferringghi oceanfront resorts in the north of the island which is the main resort precinct.
 The reason I choose to stay here in particular is that there are many great hotels to choose from along this stretch of beach, such as Golden Sands and Rasa Sayang, both of which I have enjoyed.
 I love that they have beautiful pools and beaches close together, so you can wander freely from one to the other.

-The staff is very friendly and helpful and make you feel special during your stay, which is always appreciated.
+All the staff are very friendly and helpful and make you feel special during your stay, which is always appreciated.

-On the shore there is a plethora of beach activities on offer if you’re a bit of a thrill-seeker.
-My family enjoys partaking in some adrenalin charged pursuits, such as parasailing, jet skiing, 4-wheel sand buggy riding and kayaking.
+On the beaches there is a plethora of activities on offer.
+If you’re a bit of a thrill-seeker there is plenty for you too.
+My family enjoys partaking in some adrenalin charged pursuits occassionally, such as parasailing, jet skiing, 4-wheel sand buggy riding and kayaking.
 Or you can charter a boat to sail around the waters and go fishing if you like.
 Also, horse riding and camel riding (yes, you read that right) are also available on the beach here, with the guidance of the handlers of course.
 Volleyball on the beach is also very popular.

 Alternatively, on the beach you can relax and enjoy some pampering.
 There are massages, foot reflexology and hair-braiding right on the sand, which is a nice way to relax and admire the view.
 Ahh!